 As a driver advances in their trucking career, there are opportunities to work more directly with other people.
 There are opportunities such as team driving experiences, but it will be in every driver’s best interest to get used to being by themselves.

 Money, Money, Money (Eventually)

 While your entry-level years on the job may not reflect your eventual pay, with experience, you'll find that you can earn a great living while doing what you love.
-With time your salary can reflect the national average.
-In 2021, the Bureau of Labor Statistics reported that truck drivers in the U.S earned an average of $50,340.
-The top 10% of drivers ended up earning $72,730.
+With time your salary can reflect the national average, and more.
+In 2022, the Bureau of Labor Statistics reported that truck drivers in the U.S. earned an average of $53,090, with the top 10 percent making $75,220.

 Keeping expenses low the first year or so of your career will also be important.
 You won’t be in your prime earning years yet, and life on the road can get expensive if you don’t manage your spending.

 A career in trucking is different from just about any other career.
 Most drivers like that and see that as a benefit of the job.
 The key to success for this career is managing expectations and doing your research.
 DriverWave is here to help you get the most out of your new career.